ADHI1808/MongoDB/README.md

 # MongoDB
 A document-based NoSQL database.
 It stores data in BSON (Binary JSON) format.
-" No rows, no columns — just JSON structure."
+" No rows, no columns — just JSON structure." .
+MongoDB is schema-less

 | Feature | MySQL (SQL) | MongoDB (NoSQL) |
 | :--- | :--- | :--- |